Cúcuta Deportivo: The first star

+With this title, Cucuta achieved qualification to the Copa Libertadores for the first time in history, and became the first team to win the top division title just one year after promotion.

 Some of the key players in this championship were Blas Pérez, Roberto Bobadilla, Charles Castro, Macnelly Torres, Nelson Florez, Lincarlo Henry, and Róbinson Zapata.

 2007 Copa Libertadores

-Cúcuta qualified for the 2007 Copa Libertadores by winning the Colombian league's 2006 Finalización championship.
-They were placed in Group 3 alongside Deportes Tolima, Grêmio from Brazil, and Cerro Porteño from Paraguay.
+Cúcuta were placed in Group 3 of the 2007 Copa Libertadores alongside Deportes Tolima, Grêmio from Brazil, and Cerro Porteño from Paraguay.

-The team's first game was a home game against Tolima which ended 0–0.
-After that they traveled to Porto Alegre, Brazil to play Grêmio, another game which ended 0–0.
+The team's first game was a home game against Tolima, a rematch of the 2006 league finals, which ended 0–0.
+After that they traveled to Porto Alegre to play Grêmio, another game which ended 0–0.
 For their third match they returned to Colombia to play Cerro Porteño in a match that ended 1–1.
 The match that followed was against Cerro Porteño at Estadio General Pablo Rojas in Asunción, which ended in a 2–1 loss for Cúcuta.
 The team rebounded, however, and defeated Grêmio 3–1 at home; for the final group stage match they visited Tolima in Ibagué and won 4–3 in a high-scoring match.
 This victory ensured their passage into the next round as the second-placed team in the group with 9 points, behind group winners Grêmio, who finished with 10 points.

 Their second round matchup was against Mexican club Toluca.
 After going down 0–1 at home within two minutes, Cúcuta rebounded and won the first leg 5–1.
 Despite losing the second leg 2–0 in Toluca, Cúcuta advanced to the quarter-finals with a 5–3 victory on aggregate.

 The quarter-finals pitted Cúcuta against Uruguayan side Nacional.
 The first leg was again played in Cúcuta, where the Colombian side won 2–0 through goals by Blas Pérez and Macnelly Torres.
 The second leg, played in Montevideo, ended in a 2–2 draw thanks to goals from Rubén Darío Bustos and Leonard Pajoy for Cúcuta.
 Qualification for the semi-finals was earned via this 4–2 aggregate victory.

 In the semi-finals, Cúcuta played Argentine powerhouse Boca Juniors.
-The first leg, in Cúcuta, ended in a 3–1 victory for the Colombians, but in the second leg, at the famous La Bombonera stadium, Boca earned a 3–0 victory to defeat Cúcuta 4–3 on aggregate and advance to the finals, which they subsequently won against Grêmio.
+The first leg, in Cúcuta, ended in a 3–1 victory for the Colombians, but in the second leg, at La Bombonera stadium, Boca earned a 3–0 victory to defeat Cúcuta 4–3 on aggregate and advance to the finals, which they subsequently won against Grêmio.

-On 22 November 2007, the club won several awards and recognitions from the Colombian branch of television network Fox Sports, due to its performance in the Copa Libertadores.